What is First Degree Murder in Florida?

 • Alibi: alleges you didn’t do it, and you weren’t even there

-• Wasn’t me: Similar to Alibi, but alleges that you were there but wasn’t you
+• Wasn’t me: Similar to Alibi, but alleges that you were there but weren’t you

 • Self Defense/Stand Your Ground: Alleges that you were facing a grave injury and defend yourself in the face of your own death if you did not act

-• Accident: For example, showing friend gun, not realizing bullets in it, gun goes off killing friend.
-Defense is that there no intent to commit the crime, it was just a tragic accident
+• Accident: For example, showing a friend gun, not realizing there are bullets in it, the gun goes off, killing the friend.
+The defense is that there no intent to commit the crime, it was just a tragic accident.

 • Framed: Alleges that the cops planted evidence to make it look like it was you.
-This is part of another defense such as Alibi or wasn’t me defense, but goes on to justify why evidence may appear to show that you were the guilty party despite your innocence
+This is part of another defense, such as an Alibi or Wasn’t my defense, but goes on to justify why evidence may appear to show that you were the guilty party despite your innocence.

 In addition to our Orlando locations, we also have offices in: